There are plenty of reasons to choose quiet dog breeds. Perhaps you live in an apartment, or are prone to headaches.

 They’re naturally a quiet dog breed unless they sense danger.

-In fact, there’s speculation that breeders selectively bred to have a quiet temperament for guarding temples and palaces.
+In fact, some people think that breeders selectively bred to have a quiet temperament for guarding temples and palaces.

-However, Chow Chows do require extensive training and socialization.
+However, Chow Chows do need plenty of training and socialization.

-The Chinese Shar-Pei with their hippopotamus muzzle, tiny ears, blue-black tongue, and abundance of wrinkles, are one of the canine world’s most unusual looking breeds.
+The Chinese Shar-Pei has a hippopotamus muzzle, tiny ears, blue-black tongue, and lots of wrinkles.
+They are one of the canine world’s most unusual looking breeds.

 They are intelligent, stubborn, loyal, and confident.
 Originally, breeders bred them as guard dogs.